Higher Education after the Pandemic: Shaping the expectations

 In summary, then, one of the false binaries in Higher Ed - online vs face-to-face - has been resolved.
 But let's be clear - future is not 'blended', just like before.
 That b-word meant education is driven by content, textbooks, videos etc., and a combination of media should be used to deliver the content.
 This pandemic and forced isolation have shown us that education is much more than just content, and this whole debate between online-vs-offline, centering around content delivery, needs to move on.
 The social aspect of learning, the interaction between the technology platform and the user (Lecturer, Students and Administrators) and the combination of roles between global lecturers and local support will now get far more attention than it did previously.

 Therefore, I am hoping that the pandemic, when it recedes, will eventually give us a new frame of reference.
 We don't have to do the old debates again and paradigm will shift.
-We would recognise that oneline-or-offline was the wrong debate to have in the first place.
+We would recognise that online-or-offline was the wrong debate to have in the first place.
 Our focus will shift to what matters - collaboration - between human and the machine, between global and local and indeed between different users themselves.